awez487/task-2/README.md

 Dear Customer,

-We noticed suspicious activity on your PayPal account, blocked due to wrong password.
+We noticed suspicious activity on your PayPal account, blocked due to multiple wrong passwords.
 Please verify your identity to avoid permanent suspension.

 Click the link below to verify: